 It is the responsibility of every member of the Georgia Tech community to be aware of the risks associated with alcohol use and abuse.
 Possession or consumption of alcoholic beverages by individuals under the age of twenty-one (21) is a violation of state liquor laws (Minor in Possession/MIP).
 Likewise, it is illegal for anyone to supply alcoholic beverages to persons under the age of 21.
-The GTAA views the use of alcohol to be incompatible with the goal of athletic excellence.
 Student-athletes are required to conduct themselves in accordance with Georgia Tech policies, and with federal, state, and local laws.
 This extends to the recruitment of prospective Georgia Tech student-athletes.
 Prospective student-athletes visiting campus and socializing with current students are not permitted to participate in any activities that permit and/or include the use of alcohol.
 Appropriate alcohol use for student-athletes who are twenty-one or older will be determined on a team-by-team, year-by-year basis.